Senior Health | April 13, 2022

 The Family Caregiver Alliance (FCA) reports that 40 to 70 percent of caregivers exhibit clinically significant symptoms of depression.

-This can be particularly important for those caring for a senior that has a severe illness.
+This can be particularly important for those caring for a senior who has a severe illness.
 A study led by the Stanford Center on Longevity and Stanford University Psychology Department, which was conducted with assistance from Comfort Keepers and Clear Care, found that for older family caregivers:

 The purpose of this study was to help identify the unique challenges and stressors that family caregivers face.
 As a partner in this research study, we reached out to the family members and decision-makers of approximately 2,000 Comfort Keepers clients.